cloudify-cosmo/docs.getcloudify.org/content/working_with/workflows/_index.md

 Workflows are deployment-specific.
 Each deployment has its own set of workflows, which are declared in the Blueprint.
 Executions of a workflow are in the context of that deployment.

 Controlling workflows (i.e. executing, cancelling, etc.) is achieved using REST calls to the management server.
-In this guide, the examples use Cloudify CLI commands, which in turn call the REST API calls.
+In this guide, the examples use {{< param cfy_cli_name >}} commands, which in turn call the REST API calls.

 # Executing Workflows